-We are a small-but-growing indie hand-dyed yarn company with a big vision.
+Annie Yarn is a small indie hand-dyed yarn company with a big vision.

-We love bringing ideas, memories, places and things to life through colorways that glow and speak to yarn-lovers around the world.
-Every step of our process involves handling each skein with love, from prepping the yarn, to dyeing it, to braiding it, which is our signature touch, and is what has set us apart visually from other brands since 2011, when we originally created our braided method.
+I love bringing ideas, memories, places, foods, wildlife, etc. to life through colorways that glow and speak to yarn-lovers around the world.
+Every step of my process involves handling each skein with love, from prepping the yarn, to dyeing it, to braiding it, which is my signature touch, and is what has set my yarn apart visually from other brands since 2011, when my sister originally helped me create the braided method.

-We’re in the Deep South state of Georgia where the summers are hot, the food is good, and the iced tea is sweet.
+I live in the Deep South state of Georgia where the summers are hot, the food is good, and the iced tea is sweet.
 Georgia is full of inspiration for a hand-dyer.
 We’ve got old towns like Madison with a history so rich you feel like you’ve stepped into a time machine.
-We’ve got a coast with lots of touristy places to visit.
-But our favorite is the mountains, the beginnings of the Appalachians, where the colors of nature come to life.
+We’ve got a beautiful coast with lots of touristy places to visit.
+But my favorite is the mountains, the beginnings of the Appalachians, where the colors of nature come to life in my mind.

-We had the pleasure of dyeing yarn for KnitCrate’s January 2016 Indie, Sock, and Mini’s packages, and then I worked with them again in 2017!
+I had the pleasure of dyeing yarn for KnitCrate’s January 2016 Indie, Sock, and Mini’s packages, and then I worked with them again in 2017!